 Sponge GasketsSponge type gaskets are commonly used as an alternative to felted wax rings meaning they are mostly used on wall hung toilets and urinals.
 These sponge gaskets can also be used for floor mounted toilets if specified.
 Sponge gaskets come in many different thicknesses so get the thickness that is right for your application.
 Some of these types of gaskets are only 3” or 4” and some I have seen are ok for 3" and 4” drain lines.

 There are a few types of wax free gaskets out there for anyone who is tired of using wax rings.
 They have a special rubber seal that fits onto the bottom of the toilet and then a deep seal flange that goes into the drain pipe sealed by a leak proof o-ring that prevents splash up and the rotting of the floor flange.
 The o-ring not only prevents water from coming back but also sewer gas smells from coming back up into the bathroom.
 This type of waxless bowl gasket can be reused or reset multiple times.
 Fluidmaster makes one such waxless ring that can adapt to 3” or 4” drains.

 Sani seal is a wax free foam gasket.
-This is a very soft treated foam that can do what is not recommended of other wax seals which is stacking.
+This is a very soft treated foam that can do one thing that is not recommended of wax seals; it can stack.
 These gaskets are big enough to seal a toilet with a flange height from 3/8” above the floor to 3/8” below floor level.
 Also, if more height is required the foam gaskets can easily be stacked.
-Unlike most other types of seals foam gasket seals maintain a good seal even if the toilet rocks
+Unlike most other types of seals, foam gasket seals maintain a good seal even if the toilet rocks

 .
 This type of gasket will allow you to set the toilet multiple times unlike wax rings that get smashed once and need to be replaced.